-Start by reviewing Off Campus Apartment List in the local area (click on the link to download a PDF version for easier viewing).
+Start by reviewing the Off Campus Apartment List (revised April 2019).
+There are two lists – apartments near Webster Groves (main campus) and near Gateway campus (Downtown St. Louis at the Arcade building).
 Please note: Webster University provides this brief list of area apartments for your reference only.
 While we do our best to keep information updated, pricing and availability may change.
 Therefore, we cannot guarantee accuracy of the information provided.
 Please contact the leasing office directly if you are interested in current pricing and availability.

-For more information, please contact our Graduate Off Campus Housing Interns, Nagesh Khanvilkar and Vishal Thakkar at 314-246-4742 or email email@example.com.
+For more information, please contact our Community Outreach and Housing Assistant at 314-246-4742 or email firstname.lastname@example.org.

 Check the Off Campus Apartments list for access to the St. Louis area public transportation Metro system (bus and train service) using the links within the document (above).
 The 56 Bus runs along Lockwood Avenue in front of Webster Hall (our main administrative building) and connects with the Shrewsbury Metro Station where you can connect to train service.
 Use google transit to map your route.

 Keep in mind that St. Louis is a very large and spread-out metropolitan area.

 Search for the 63119 zip code to locate apartments closest to the Webster Groves campus.